shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 </div>

 ### 3.1.
 Initialize

+The system initiates its processing by collecting data from JobCrystal's FTP server and Dropbox account, encompassing approximately 35 000 unlabeled documents and 3 000 labeled resumes associated with job specifications.
+This diverse dataset undergoes an initialization step, extracting raw text and storing it in an Elasticsearch database.
+Metadata extraction steps follow, including industry and job title labels, crucial for subsequent model training.
+Additionally, the system executes several pipelines, such as updating Dropbox, Zindi, and FTP server metadata, constructing files for job titles, entity lists, and preprocessing Doc2vec/UMAP/HDBSCAN.
+These steps enhance data refinement, supporting various functionalities like BERT model training and unsupervised ranking.

+The system initiates the processing of diverse data collected from JobCrystal's FTP server and Dropbox account, encompassing approximately 35,000 unlabelled resumes and 3,000 labeled resumes associated with job specifications.
+This information undergoes an initialization step, extracting raw text stored in an Elasticsearch database with unique indices.
+Metadata, including industry and job title labels, is generated for subsequent model training.
+Further, five metadata extraction steps are executed, involving updating Dropbox, Zindi, and FTP server pipelines to construct metadata descriptions used in the initialization process.
+These steps encompass updating information related to file locations, industry, job title labels, and constructing sets of named entities uncovered by the NER model.
+Additionally, a pipeline is dedicated to fitting UMAP and HDBSCAN models for document vector representations, essential for later unsupervised ranking.

 The system ingested data from two primary sources: JobCrystal's FTP server and Dropbox account.
 The FTP server held approximately 35,000 unlabeled resumes and job specifications, while Dropbox contributed around 3,000 labeled resumes associated with job specifications.
 All documents underwent an initialization step whereby raw text was extracted and stored in an Elasticsearch database.
 Further preprocessing steps included: